 Every time a client uses a credit or debit card to pay for products or services, a business must pay a processing fee.
 The processing fee can be split into three parts:

-Interchange free -such fee goes to the bank institutions that issue credit cards for consumers.
+Interchange fee -such fee goes to the bank institutions that issue credit cards for consumers.
 Take as an example PKO Bank Polski or Bank of America.

 Assessment fee – this fee goes to the bank networks, like Mastercard or American Express.